vojin154/pa_fix_direction_serialization/README.md

 This mod is for the game Prison Architect.
 It aims to fix staff and prisoner directions not saving properly, resulting in losing them on save re-load.

+## Issues

-I didn't run into any issues during testing, so it should work fine.
+  - I didn't run into any issues during testing, so it should work fine.
 If you however do end up having any problems, don't be shy and share them, and in-case you know the answer to said problem, why not pull request a fix?
+  - Before anything, make sure you got the [Visual Studio C++ Redistributables](https://aka.ms/vs/17/release/vc_redist.x64.exe) downloaded.

 ## Uninstall